aadityadar/SAMVAAD/index.md

 - _Scheduling:_ If you would like to present your research, please email [Sabyasachi Das](mailto:sabya.economist@gmail.com) or [Aaditya Dar](mailto:aadityadar@gmail.com).
 We request you to only present projects that are at an advanced stage; sharing a copy of the working paper is highly encouraged.

 - _Housekeeping:_ The webinar is not recorded and regrettably not open to the public either.
-We also request participants to not post findings of the paper without the explicit permission of the speaker.
-Please keep your mic on mute when you join the Zoom meeting.
+We also request participants to not share findings of the paper without the explicit permission of the speaker.
+Finally, please keep your mic on mute when you join the Zoom meeting.

 ## Upcoming SAMVAAD